-Provide an assessment of your student's research progress and accomplishments for the current review period (or research potential for a first year student).
-Comment on the student's strengths and weaknesses and provide specific recommendations or requirements on areas that need improvement.
-Consider the student's understanding of the scientific literature, recent proposal defense (PhD), seminar performance, and other research benchmarks.
+Please provide an assessment of your student's research progress and accomplishments for the current review period (or research potential for a first year student).
+Comment on the student's strengths and weaknesses and provide specific recommendations or requirements on areas that no improvement.
+Consider the student's understanding of the scientific literature, recent proposal defense (PhD), seminar performance, and other research benchmarks. ed Outline specific conditions or expectations that must be fulfilled prior to the next review and discuss the student's probable success in completing their degree requirements in a timely manner the probability is not good, please indicate why. er.
+I